 This analysis concerns the POE CNES standard D orbit for Jason-1 over the period from cycle 1 to 374.
-It has been compared to POE CNES standard C orbit standard (currently used for Jason-1 GDR-C) with the objective to characterize the spatial and temporal differences between the two orbit solutions (resumed in table 5) and to analyse the impact on the Mean Sea Level trends.
+It has been compared to POE CNES standard C orbit standard (used for Jason-1 GDR-C products up to cycle 374) with the objective to characterize the spatial and temporal differences between the two orbit solutions (resumed in table 8 and complete in figure 70) and to analyse the impact on the Mean Sea Level trends.